rarezhang/data_structures_and_algorithms_in_python/README.md

 ### recursion design pattern: divide-and-conquer
 - divide: If the input size is smaller than a certain threshold (say, one or two elements), solve the problem directly using a straightforward method and return the solution so obtained.
 Otherwise, divide the input data into two or more disjoint subsets
 - conquer: Recursively solve the subproblems associated with the subsets
-- combine: Take the solutions to the subproblems and merge them into a so- lution to the original problem
+- combine: Take the solutions to the subproblems and merge them into a solution to the original problem

 ### in-place